01100100/shredgang/content/pages/index.md

         justifyContent: flex-start
     type: HeroSection
     actions: []
+    text: >
-    text: "Live for speed and adventure.
-Have fun exploring nature in any weather.
-Ride hard, laugh louder, and conquer both the city streets and distant trails as one.
-Embrace the thrill, push your limits, and let every ride become an unforgettable part of a journey.\n\n***Shred Gang is a vibrant and diverse community of passionate riders in Berlin, united by our love of Shred.***\n\nJoin us, it might be fun \U0001F919\n"
+      Live for speed and adventure.
+Explore nature in any weather.
+Ride hard, laugh louder, and conquer both the streets and trails as one.

+      ***Shred Gang is a vibrant and diverse community of passionate riders in Berlin, united by our love of Shred.***

+      Join us, it might be fun.
   - colors: colors-f
     type: FeaturedProjectsSection
     elementId: ''
     actions:
       - type: Link
         label: See all Event
-        url: /events
+        url: /projects
     showDate: false
     showDescription: true
     showFeaturedImage: true
     showReadMoreLink: true
     variant: variant-b
     projects:
-      - content/pages/events/shred2bohemia.md
+      - content/pages/projects/project-two.md
-      - content/pages/events/winter-solstice.md
+      - content/pages/projects/project-three.md
-      - content/pages/events/winter-gravel.md
+      - content/pages/projects/project-one.md
     styles:
       self:
         height: auto